mhaugrud/msumcspy/_sources/ClassesBasics/UserDefinedClasses.rst

 made available for us to use.
 However, in many cases when we are solving problems we need to create data objects that are related to the problem we are trying to solve.
 We need to create our own classes.

-As an example, consider the concept of a mathematical point.
-In two dimensions, a point is two numbers (coordinates) that are treated collectively as a single object.
+As an example, consider the concept of a checking account at a bank.
+An account has a current balance, a starting balance (when the last statement was generated), and a list of transactions.
+All these items are treated collectively as a single object.
+A particular account could have a current balance of 100, a starting balance of 0, and transactions of [150, -30, -20].
-Points are often written in parentheses with a comma separating the coordinates.
-For example, ``(0, 0)`` represents the origin, and ``(x, y)`` represents the point ``x`` units to the right and ``y`` units up from the origin.
-This ``(x,y)`` is the state of the point.
+This is the state of that account.

-Thinking about our diagram above, we could draw a ``point`` object as shown here.
+Thinking about our diagram above, we could draw an ``account`` object as shown here.

 .. image:: Figures/objectpic2.png
-   :alt: A point has an x and a y
+   :alt: An account has a balance, a start, and a list

-Some of the typical operations that one associates with points might be to ask the point for its x coordinate, ``getX``, or to ask for its y coordinate, ``getY``.
-You may also wish to calculate the distance of a point from the origin, or the distance of a point from another point, or find the midpoint between two points, or answer the question as to whether a point falls within a given rectangle or circle.
+A typical operation that one associates with accounts might be to ask the account for its curent balance, `getBalance``.
+One might wish to make a deposit to the account, ``deposit``, withdraw funds from the account, ``withdraw``, or generate a statement for it listing its transactions, ``statement``.
 We'll shortly see how we can organize these together with the data.

 .. image:: Figures/objectpic3.png
-   :alt: A point also has methods
+   :alt: An account also has methods

-Now that we understand what a ``point`` object might look like, we can define a new **class**.
+Now that we understand what an ``account`` object might look like, we can define a new **class**.
-We'll want our points to each have an ``x`` and a ``y`` attribute, so our first class definition looks like this.
+We'll want our accounts to each have a ``balance``, a ``start``, and a ``transactions`` attribute, so our first class definition looks like this.

 .. sourcecode:: python
     :linenos:

-    class Point:
+    class Account:
-        """ Point class for representing and manipulating x,y coordinates. """
+        """ Account class for representing and manipulating bank accounts. """

         def __init__(self):
-            """ Create a new point at the origin """ self.x = 0
+            """ Create a new account with zero balance""" self.__balance = 0
-            self.y = 0
+            self.__start = 0
+            self.__trans = []

 Class definitions can appear anywhere in a program, but they are usually near the beginning (after the ``import`` statements).
 The syntax rules for a class